Wafaa-AbuRub/Handy-Git-Commands-Reference/git_branch_commands.md

 ## Create a new branch:
-- it switches to it once created (ex: You are at the main branch and created foo_dev branch with this command.
+- It switches to it once created (ex: You are at the main branch and created foo_dev branch with this command.
 Git will switch from main to foo_dev).

 ```
 git checkout -b ADD_THE_NEW_BRANCH_NAME_HERE